emberjs/ember.js/STYLEGUIDE.md

 ## Properties

-+ Use dot notation when accessing properties.
++ Use dot-notation when accessing properties.

 ```javascript
 var foo = {